jessitron/git-happens/setup.md

 ## Install git
 Download and install git from [git-scm.org](http://git-scm.org/downloads)

 You may already have it, as many packages include git these days.
-Just type "git" at a command prompt to find out.
+Type `git --version` at a command prompt to find out.

-TODO: will brew fetch it for you?
+If you're on a Mac and have homebrew installed, then `brew install git`.

 ## GUI client

 `gitk` comes with git.
-This will let you view your commit tree in a pretty format.
+This will let you view your commit tree.

+gitx is fantastic for Mac (and free) but is not yet compatible with git 1.8.

+Tower is lovely for Mac, but not free.

+The Github apps for Mac and Windows provide an easy-peasy interface to git, but they abstract a lot of the functionality.
+Therefore, we prefer command line.

+## Github

+Create a github user. (http://github.com) This will let you copy everyone else's repositories.

-## Github sites
+## Github pages

-If you're planning to make or modify a github-pages site like this one, then get jekyll.
-TODO: link
+If you're planning to make or modify a github-pages site like this one, and you have Ruby, then get jekyll. `gem install jekyll`

-TODO: will brew get this for you?
-I think it will.